 There’s another great example of sly spatial relations just inside the aft-deck doors of Mi Sueño.
 The owners asked designer Patrick Knowles to fashion a truly usable space, instead of leaving the entrance as a wasted aft corner of the saloon.
-You’re looking at the result: a wine-tasting lounge (not yet loaded with 400+ bottles), which can become its own intimate room by drawing the floor-to-ceiling curtains at the edge of the saloon just forward.
+At the top of this page, you’ll see the result: a wine-tasting lounge (not yet loaded with 400+ bottles), which can become its own intimate room by drawing the floor-to-ceiling curtains at the edge of the saloon just forward.
 The custom, full-height wine cabinets to each side, atop cigar humidors, accomplish another neat trick: concealing the air trunks, which exhaust up on the top deck.

 I’ll have more on Mi Sueño, including her split-level master suite and wheelchair-friendly layout, in a few weeks.
 In the meantime, you can check the superyacht out for yourself, as she’s chartering in the Med beginning in July.
 International Yacht Collection or any other reputable charter firm can book her for you.

 Leave a Reply